vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 that provided spam protection using [Rate Limiting Nullifiers (RLN)](https://rfc.vac.dev/spec/32/).
 The `nwaku` client now contains a working demonstration and integration of RLN relay.
 Check out [this tutorial](https://github.com/status-im/nim-waku/blob/ee96705c7fbe4063b780ac43b7edee2f6c4e351b/docs/tutorial/rln-chat2-live-testnet.md) to see the protocol in action using a toy chat application built on `nwaku`.
+We'd love for people to join us in dogfooding RLN spam protection as part of our operator incentive testnet.
+Feel free to join our [Vac Discord](https://discord.gg/KNj3ctuZvZ) server and head to the `#rln` channel for more information.

 ## Future work